 Unlicensed Apprentice (UA) Maritime Training - The Seafarers Harry Lundeberg School of Seamanship (SHLSS)

-What is the purpose of Unlicensed Apprentice program?: The purpose of the Unlicensed Apprentice Program at Paul Hall Center for Maritime Training and Education is to train, guide and encourage men and women to make careers for themselves on the world’s oceans or on America’s network of coastal and inland waterways.
+What is the purpose of Unlicensed Apprentice Program?: The purpose of the Unlicensed Apprentice Program at Seafarers Harry Lundeberg School of Seamanship (SHLSS) at Paul Hall Centeris to train, guide and encourage men and women to make careers for themselves on the world’s oceans or on America’s network of coastal and inland waterways.

 Who is this program for?: The Unlicensed Apprentice Program is recommended for individuals who wish to seek employment through the hiring halls affiliated with the Seafarers International Union.
 The Center’s philosophy is that every new person coming into the maritime industry needs certain basic skills and knowledge before he or she embarks on more specific career training in one of the three departments: deck, engine or steward.

 - Cost: There is no charge for tuition or room and board for Program participants.
-However, students are responsible for paying the costs of their uniforms (once the student receives their uniform the fees are non-refundable), a physical exam, etc. These fees and costs are approximately USD1,500.
+However, students are responsible for paying the costs of their uniforms, physical exam, and other similar costs.

 - Admission Requirements: The Program only accepts applicants whom the Admission Committee determines will be able to successfully pursue a seafaring career.
 A candidate must demonstrate that he or she possesses the discipline, ability, and fitness level necessary to work as a merchant mariner in order to be accepted into the Program.
 Candidates are accepted throughout the year.